Ziyad-Mohsen/movie-website-with-react/README.md

-# Movie App with React
+# Movie App with React + typescript

 An advanced movie and series explorer built with React, TypeScript, Zustand, and Vite.
 Features include infinite scroll, search responsive design, and more.